Have you ever felt like this:

-More and more the people learn chess, they compete with each other.
+More and more people learn chess, and they compete with each other.
 While competing, if you face opponents weaker than you, chances are that you will win the game.
 This winning activates the reward system in our brain that I talked about earlier.

-Although chess is easy to learn but it is at the same time hard to master.
+Although chess is easy to learn it is at the same time hard to master.
 Many grandmasters even lose against lower-rated players sometimes just because there are many things required to master it and it takes a lot of time.

 Thus this also shows how challenging a chess game is.
 Anything that challenges our brain develops an interest within us for it.
 This is also the reason why chess is not so boring.